 One accounting firm I recently visited had an accountant take on the responsibility for IT and associated support.
 When I sat down with the managing partner, I asked him if he realized that one of his revenue-generating staff was spending over 40% of their time on non-billable IT work.
 This effort equated to tens of thousands of dollars per month in lost revenues!
 Added to which, the firm’s users weren’t getting an optimal IT experience and, as a result, the clients suffered.

-A single person responsible for IT, even when specifically trained for the job, is not the same as a full IT department or even an outsourced Managed Services Provider, which can draw on a large pool of diverse technical staff.
+A single person responsible for IT, even when specifically trained for the job, is not the same as a full IT department or even an outsourced Managed Services Provider for accountant IT services which can draw on a large pool of diverse technical staff.
 The small in-house IT group (or person) cannot provide the range of support needed to maintain the firm’s critical infrastructure—critical to daily business activities and critical to long-term revenue streams.

 If any of this sounds familiar, it probably means most of your IT support’s time is spent putting out fires.
 They are in an “It’s broken, let’s fix it” mode: handling day-to-day problems as they arise.
 An employee cannot print a PDF from Caseware, a PC crashed and lost client data, and another employee downloaded a virus.
 Meanwhile, someone installed a new version of Tax Prep and then found out the Operating System also needs upgrading due to an incompatibility.
 As a result, the IT staff has little or no time to be proactive which in turn would reduce the reactionary and unplanned downtime.